-Photography, whose popularization paralleled colonial history, served to map and document the Empire’s violently expanding territory.
-But by shifting the focus away from the photographic technology to the cotton itself and to the image’s date, we can tell a dual story: in 1907, German textile magnates founded cotton plantations in German East Africa with the support of the Kolonialwirtschaftliches Komittee (Colonial Economic Committee).
+Photography, whose popularization paralleled the unfolding of the colonial enterprise, served to document and map the violently expanding territory of the empire.
+However, by shifting the focus away from photographic technology to the object under the camera lens—cotton—and the image date, we can tell a dual story.
+In 1907, German textile magnates founded cotton plantations in German East Africa with the support of the Kolonialwirtschaftliches Komittee (“Colonial Economic Committee”).
 Relying on notions of scientific forestry, colonial botany, racial theory, and forced labor, they hoped to overcome their dependence on foreign (mainly British and American) exports.

 Yet, this is only one side of the coin.
-This image was taken a year after the Maji Maji Rebellion (1902–1907), when the inhabitants of what is today Tanzania burned the cotton fields where they were forced to work.
-Their instigation of an armed conflict that the German forces needed years to subdue bespeaks a narrative of resistance to the harvesting of cotton.
+This image was taken a year after the Maji Maji Rebellion (1902–1907), when the inhabitants of what is today Tanzania burned down the cotton fields where they were forced to work.
+Their instigation of an armed conflict that German forces needed years to subdue bespeaks a narrative of resistance to the harvesting of cotton.

 Hence, cotton and its history open up a reading of the photograph against the grain, which is essential to understand, and at the same time complicates, the violence implied in the image: it speaks of both the translation of other people’s spaces into one’s own resources (evident in the equation of “Mitwero” with “cotton” in the photo title), and, on the other hand, a local assertion of agency and the interruption of this translation through rebellion against the plantation system.